AI Assistica

 • Developed research services such as full-text search of the contents of books.

-• Connection to Google system, to be integrated with the ecosystem and functionalities that could provide a smooth user experience.
+• Connection to the Google system, to be integrated with the ecosystem and functionalities that could provide a smooth user experience.

 Pros: